mattbierner/blog.mattbierner.com/_posts/2014-10-13-stupid-template-tricks-brainfuck-compile-time-evaluator.md

 seq_car<typename seq_cdr<typename seq_cdr<abc>::type>::type>::value; // 'c'
 ```

-`std::integer_sequence` is fundamentally an immuable list of values, so we also need a way to transform a `std::integer_sequence`.
-Lisp uses the `cons` operations for this, which prepends an element onto the head of a list.
+`std::integer_sequence` is fundamentally an immutable list of values, so we also need a way to transform a `std::integer_sequence`.
+Lisp uses the `cons` operation for this, which prepends an element onto the head of a list.

 ``` cpp
 /// Note the reverse argument order vs. `cons` in lisp.